-- 38. On or around February 19, 2015, Formation-Shelbourne Senior Living Services, LLC ("Shelbourne") filed an application with the Town Board of the Town of Greenburgh (the "Town Board") for a special permit under Town Code Section 285-10(A) to develop an 80-unit, four story, assisted living facility at a 3.79 acre site in the Greenville Fire District at the intersection of two town roads, Underhill Road and Sprain Road, which are more than 6,000 feet from the nearest state or county right-of-way thirty times the maximum distance permitted under the ordinance.
-A copy of that application is attached hereto as Exhibit E. - 39.
-The property at issue is in an R-30 One Family Residence District and is designated on the Town Tax Map as Parcel ID: 8.330-242-9.
+On or around February 19, 2015, Formation-Shelbourne Senior Living Services, LLC ("Shelbourne") filed an application with the Town Board of the Town of Greenburgh (the "Town Board") for a special permit under Town Code Section 285-10(A) to develop an 80-unit, four story, assisted living facility at a 3.79 acre site in the Greenville Fire District at the intersection of two town roads, Underhill Road and Sprain Road, which are more than 6,000 feet from the nearest state or county right-of-way.
+The property at issue is located in an R-30 One Family Residence District and is designated on the Town Tax Map as Parcel ID: 8.330-242-9.
+A copy of that application is attached to the Petition as Exhibit E.